CeyLabs/web3ceylon-loveable-fe/README.md

 2. Run `npm run lint` to ensure code quality.
 3. Commit your changes and open a pull request describing your contribution.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. © 2024 Ceylon Cash PVT LTD and CeyLabs LLC.

 Join discussions and discover open tasks on the project's issue tracker.
 Everyone is welcome to participate and help grow the Sri Lankan Web3 ecosystem.